 Downhole survey methods for the earliest (mostly underground) drilling were rudimentary compared with today's gyroscopic survey methods.
-Original drill logs indicate a variety of methods were implemented or in many cases, no downhole survey was completed at all.
-Magnetic survey methods are problematic owing to highly magnetic rock types (such as ultramafic sills) which prompted Claude and Pure Gold to implement gyroscopic downhole tool technology.
+Original drill logs indicate that a variety of methods were employed or in some cases, no downhole surveying was completed.
+Magnetic survey methods are problematic at Madsen owing to highly magnetic rock types (ultramafic and iron formation units) which prompted Claude and Pure Gold to implement gyroscopic downhole tool technology.
 As such, the locations of the downhole drill traces will have variable precision based on the era of drilling (survey method used) and the length of hole (longer holes deviate more).
-Given that most underground drilling - and particularly the closely-space resource definition holes - are short holes, the deviation is likely very small.
-Longer exploration holes tend to be more recent holes which are well-surveyed by gyroscopic tools.
-Pure Gold has also re-surveyed many important holes that only had magnetic survey data.
+Given that most underground drilling - and particularly the closely-space resource definition holes - are short holes, the deviation expected is limited.
+The longer exploration holes tend to be more recent holes which are well-surveyed by modern gyroscopic tools.
+Pure Gold has also re-surveyed many important holes drilled by previous operators which only had magnetic survey data.

-In conclusion, the collar locations for the drill hole database are well-compiled, have been translated accurately from mine grid and are adequate for the purpose of this report.
+In conclusion, the collar locations for the historical drill hole database are well-compiled, have been translated accurately from mine grid coordinates and are adequate for the purpose of this report.
 Downhole survey data exhibit variable precision in line with the technology used at the time of drilling, but most recent drill holes have been surveyed with high-precision gyroscopic tools.
+All Pure Gold completed drill holes have been located with sub-meter differential GPS and surveyed downhole with modern gyroscopic survey tools.